ABC Opposes Government-Mandated PLAs and PLA Preferences on Federal and Federally Assisted Construction Projects

 ABC’s priority issue brief on Government-Mandated Project Labor Agreements.

-Once final, the Biden proposal will replace President Obama’s Feb.
-2, 2009, Executive Order 13502, which encourages federal agencies to mandate PLAs on large-scale federal construction projects exceeding $25 million in total value on a case-by-case basis, and permits states and localities to mandate PLAs on federally assisted projects.
-ABC estimates the final Biden proposal will affect as many as 120 federal contracts valued at $10 billion, which is approximately 40% of the value of federal construction put in place on an annual basis.
+Effective Jan.
+22, 2024, the Biden PLA rule replaces President Obama’s Feb.
+2, 2009, Executive Order 13502, which encouraged federal agencies to mandate PLAs on large-scale federal construction projects exceeding $25 million in total value on a case-by-case basis, and permits states and localities to mandate PLAs on federally assisted projects.
+ABC estimates the final Biden proposal will affect as many as 180 federal contracts valued at $16 billion, which is approximately 44% of the value of federal construction put in place in FY 2023.

 July 14, 2009, the federal register published a notice for proposed rulemaking for FAR Case 2009-005, Use of Project Labor Agreements for Federal Construction Projects.
 ABC and ABC members and employees submitted the following comments to the FAR's proposed rule: